Summer is in full swing — which means now is the perfect time to launch back-to-school sales, marketing, promotions, and deals.

 5. Marketing tip: Use back-to-school themed content

-It goes without saying that you need to get buyers to come to your site to be able to incorporate the tactics mentioned in this article.
+It goes without saying that you need to get buyers to come to your store to be able to incorporate the tactics mentioned in this article.
 To do this, use back-to-school-themed content and promote it on social media.

 You can create a review of a certain product, a list of the must-have school supplies, a buying guide, or even a comparison review that evaluates the two most popular products side-by-side.